 Adrian operates singulary under the project title “sungei.net projects”.
-With sungei.net projects, the objective was to construct a contemporary art research initiative that explores notions of urban memory through archiving and collaborative art making practices.
+With sungei.net projects, the objective was to construct a contemporary art research-based practice that explores notions of (state) power and urban memory through art-making, archiving and collaborative art making.

-Exchanges and dialogues with visual artists resulted in a series of exhibitions on: Territory 1: Jalan Besar.
-These included One by One Metre Space and the recent exhibition Surveys: Space, Sharing and Haunting exhibition at The Substation.
-The processes of the sungei.net projects art-based research breached political, socio-cultural and artistic boundaries during the process of exploration and eventual exhibition, tours and talks.
-Due to the complexity of this locale, the exhibitions opened up dialogue on the value of “free-hawking art” or art that is essentially free in Singapore, as opposed to the state-driven and economically viable art ecology.
+Exchanges and dialogues with visual artists result in a series of exhibitions on territories in Sungei Road and Little India.
+The processes of the sungei.net projects art-based research breached political, socio-cultural and artistic boundaries during the process of exploration and eventual exhibition, tours, and talks.
+Due to the complexity of every locale, the process of creation opened up dialogue on the value of “free-hawking art” or art that is essentially free in Singapore, as opposed to the state-driven and economically viable art ecology.